Your browser is not supported

 The money tree

 The first tier of the money tree splits money into physical or digital.
-There is one form of physical money and that is cash, and only we have the right to issue the cash (banknotes and coins).
+There is 1 form of physical money — cash (banknotes and coins).
+Only we have the right to issue cash in New Zealand.

 The second tier separates digital money by issuer either by the private sector or by us.
 We offer a digital account to some financial institutions so they can move money between themselves.
 These are called ESAS accounts.
 Currently, we do not provide digital money that is available for all New Zealanders to use.
 If we did, this would be called central bank digital currency (CBDC).

-To use private money you need to a use a ‘payment instrument’.
-A debit card, a credit card, contactless and internet banking are all examples of payment instruments.
+To use private money you need a payment instrument.
+A debit card, a credit card, contactless technology (like PayPal or Apple Pay) and internet banking are all examples of payment instruments.

 Pete's payment instruments

-1. Central bank money underpins the trust and confidence in private money.
+• Central bank money builds trust and confidence in private money.
 We call this acting as a value anchor for private money.
-This value anchor is the reason everyone, irrespective of the money they use, can transact in New Zealand dollars with confidence and the reason we can use monetary policy to help keep prices stable and employment at the maximum sustainable level.
+This value anchor is the reason everyone can transact in New Zealand dollars with confidence and the reason we can use monetary policy to help keep prices stable and employment at the maximum sustainable level.

 Value anchor